devAshton/discord-ticket-bot/README.md

-# discord-ticket-bot
+# Discord Ticket Bot
-A simple Discord Ticket bot made with Nextcord
+This is a simpe Discord ticket bot made in Nextcord (a fork of Discord.py).

+Watch this video for the tutorial
+LINKHERE